 All children will grow up in healthy homes free of environmental hazards, accomplished through policy and advocacy, outreach and education, direct services, and continuous collaboration.

 Values and Operating Principles

 Collaboration - We will continuously seek to expand our impact by working with others.

-Respect - We will provide culturally sensitive services to all in a way that respects dignity.
+Respect - We will provide services to all people in a culturally sensitive services manner that respects dignity.

-Integrity - We will be above reproach in all our personal and professional relationships.
+Integrity - We will be honest and above reproach in all of our personal and professional relationships.